chloealbright/DevHiveMind/_Low Priority Refinement/Dev Todo.md

 - [ ] find a way to categorize code snippets that aren't in cold snippet folder to make it easier to search probably use tags
 - [ ] Maybe try doing this [[WebSocket chat client]]

-Create code flow and decesion making mind map

-Pre post action like a read or a sort

-Or a read to see if a sort is needed
+tangibles to learn
+content management system
+shopify
+wix

 Build something specific clear goals

 Track reference notes in Obsidian Which are notes that are essentially Notes written in someone Else's words to reference